Many-body localization on finite generation fractal lattices: Abstract

 \section{Abstract}

-We study many-body localization in a hardcore boson model in the presence of random disorder on fractal lattices with different Hausdorff dimensions and different local lattice structures.
-In particular, we consider the Vicsek, the T-shaped, the Sierpinski gasket, and the modified Koch-curve fractal lattices.
-We study spectral properties and entanglement properties and find a transition from an ergodic phase to a many-body localized phase for all the lattices.
-We find that the transition into the localized phase for the fractal lattices happens at disorder strengths that are larger than in one dimension but lower than in two dimensions.
+We study many-body localization in a hardcore boson model in the presence of random disorder on finite generation fractal lattices with different Hausdorff dimensions and different local lattice structures.
+In particular, we consider the Vicsek, T-shaped, Sierpinski gasket, and modified Koch-curve fractal lattices.
+In the single-particle case, these systems display Anderson localization for arbitrary disorder strength if they are large enough.
+In the many-body case, the systems available to exact diagonalization exhibit a transition between a delocalized and localized regime, visible in the spectral and entanglement properties of these systems.
+The position of this transition depends on the Hausdorff dimension of the given fractal, as well as on its local structure.